-- · in the presence of serious myasthenia. - in the presence of hypersensitivity to Gentamicin, Aminoglycosides, Vancomycin, Glycopeptides or any of the other components in the bone cement. - in patients with impaired renal function (creatinine clearance less than or equal to 20 ml/min). - where the loss of musculature or neuromuscular compromise in the affected limb would render the surgical procedure unjustifiable. - · in presence of an infection caused by pathogens resistant contemporaneously to gentamicin and vancomycin - in presence of an infection caused by pathogens not susceptible to both gentamicin and vancomycin.
+- in primary orthopaedic musculoskeletal surgical procedures. - · in the presence of serious myasthenia. - in the presence of hypersensitivity to Gentamicin, Aminoglycosides, Vancomycin, Glycopeptides or any of the other components in the bone cement. - · in patients with impaired renal function (creatinine clearance less than or equal to 20 ml/min). - where the loss of musculature or neuromuscular compromise in the affected limb would render the surgical procedure unjustifiable. - · in presence of an infection caused by pathogens resistant contemporaneously to gentamicin and vancomycin - · in presence of an infection caused by pathogens not susceptible to both gentamicin and vancomycin.